apache/incubator-kie-tools/README.md

 ## Reproducible Builds for _maven-based_ packages

-It is mandatory that any _maven-based_ that releases artifacts runs [Reproducible Builds](https://reproducible-builds.org/) to build it's artifacts, in this case in our `build:prod` scripts.
+It is mandatory that any _maven-based_ package that releases artifacts runs [Reproducible Builds](https://reproducible-builds.org/) to build it's artifacts, in this case, in our `build:prod` scripts.

-`@kie-tools/maven-base` provides a `maven` profile to enable _Reproducible Builds_ in our builds.
-To do it follow the steps:
+`@kie-tools/maven-base` provides the `reproducible-build` `maven` profile to enable _Reproducible Builds_ in our builds.
+To use it follow the steps:

 - Make sure the `package.json` depends on `@kie-tools/maven-base`: